30 Day Social Media Detox Challenge: How To and Benefits

 – Oprah Winfrey

-6. Let people know you will be taking a social media break
+6. Let people know you are taking a social media break

 people holding phones

-Focus on putting more effort into maintaining relationships outside of social media.
+Focus on putting more effort into relationships outside of social media.

-Spend a few extra minutes a day to call, text, email, and even write loved ones during this time.
+Spend a few minutes a day calling, texting, emailing, and even writing to loved ones during this time.
 Boost your social calendar and make a plan to see friends face-to-face.

-If you are concerned about taking a social media detox because you use these platforms for business purposes, create a separate business account.
+If you are concerned about taking a social media detox because you use these platforms for business, create a separate business account.

 9. Plan new ways to spend your extra time

-free time activities; detox challenge from social media ideas and benefits
+free time activities; detox challenge from social media ideas and rules and benefits

 Hands down this is the best part of a social media detox.
 But, it can also be the hardest part at first.
 We are conditioned to grab our phones whenever we have a free minute.